 Seeing Vermont takes you to a different part of the Green Mountain State, showcasing its scenery, buildings and people.

-Here are some photos of Island Pond and Brighton you might enjoy, courtesy of Josh Kessler who's a native Vermonter and currently the director of athletic communications at Saint Michael's College:
+Here are some photos of Jenne Farm and Bridgewater you might enjoy, courtesy of Josh Kessler who’s a native Vermonter and currently the director of athletic communications at Saint Michael’s College: